-The Central African Republic's interim government is forging ahead with plans to fill a leadership void, as fighting continued in parts of the country in Saturday.
+The Central African Republic's interim government is forging ahead with plans to fill a leadership void, as fighting continues in some parts of the country.

 On Twitter Saturday, an international charity said 22 people were killed in an attack on a truck convoy that was carrying Muslim families fleeing violence to the northwestern town of Bouar.

 The Save the Children group says at least three children are among those killed in the attack, which took place on Friday.

 The CAR descended into chaos last March after mostly Muslim Seleka rebels overthrew President Francois Bozize.
 He was replaced by Mr. Djotodia, who became the first Muslim leader of the Christian majority country.

 Much of the recent violence has been between ex-Seleka rebels and the anti-balaka militias.

 French and African intervention forces have been deployed to the CAR in a bid to help curb the violence.